 What was your favorite book when you were a child?

-SO many, but perhaps Heidi and Wind in the Willows.
+SO many, but perhaps Heidi and Arabian Nights.

 Who are your top three favorite authors or illustrators?